 Nancy is interested the genetic basis of adaptation in natural populations, with a focus on the evolution of disease resistance and how organisms respond to varying pathogen pressures.

-Angela Early is a second-year graduate student in the field of Ecology and Evolutionary Biology and is broadly interested in the evolution of immunity, host-pathogen interactions, and the evolution of symbiotic relationships.
+Angela Early is a graduate student in the field of Ecology and Evolutionary Biology and is broadly interested in the evolution of immunity, host-pathogen interactions, and the evolution of symbiotic relationships.

 Haley is a graduate student in the Tri-I Computational Biology and Medicine program and joined the lab in 2010.
 She is interested in using and developing identity-by-descent inference methods in genome-wide association studies.

 Keegan joined the Clark lab in May 2010 and is interested in